kaichao/scalebox/dockerfiles/list-dir/README.md

 | rsync-over-ssh | The ssh public key is stored in the ssh-server account to support password-free access <br/> ``` <ssh-user>@<ssh-host><ssh-base-dir>``` <br/>OR<br/> ``` <ssh-host><ssh-base-dir>```, default ssh-user is root |
 | ftp | anonymous access: ```ftp://<ftp-host>/<ftp-base-dir>```<br/> non-anonymous access: ```ftp://<ftp-user>:<ftp-pass>@<ftp-host>/<ftp-base-dir>``` |

-- REGEX_FILTER: File filtering rules represented by regular expressions
+## Input Message

-- DIR_NAME: Relative to the subdirectory of SOURCE_URL, use "." to represent the current directory of SOURCE_URL
+DIR_NAME: Relative to the subdirectory of SOURCE_URL, use "." to represent the current directory of SOURCE_URL
-- RSYNC_PASSWORD: Non-anonymous rsync user password